 The gemstone’s name is taken from its place of origin, the country of Tanzania.
 It was discovered in 1967.
 It is a very young gemstone in terms of when it was discovered.
 It is widely attributed to a Portuguese geologist named Manuel D'Souza who had traveled to Tanzania with the intention of prospecting for Rubies.
 Tanzanite is 1000 times rarer than a diamond.

 The only widely accepted tale regarding the find relates to how it was found.
-It is believed that Tanzanite was in fact originally discovered by Masai cattle- herders who noticed that previously brown crystals had been turned blue after having been exposed to the intense heat from the ravaging fires and lightning strikes that take place on the flat and insular mountains surrounding Mount Kilimanjaro.
+It is believed that Tanzanite was in fact originally discovered by Masai cattle- herders who noticed that previously brown crystals had been turned blue after having been exposed to the intense heat from the ravaging fires and

 There is very little, in the way of lore surrounding Tanzanite, however, it does have a special meaning to the Masai Tribesmen who discovered it.
 The Masai's believe Tanzanite is the stone of birth, and it is for this reason they frequently gift their wives with Tanzanite gemstones following the birth of their first child.